sbabcoc/Selenium-Foundation/docs/StructuringPageModelsWithComponents.md

 You're also likely to encounter web applications that use **frames** to aggregate multiple documents into a single page.
 With **Selenium Foundation**, interactions with frame-based components are essentially identical to interactions with more conventional element-based components.

 Each component retains a hierarchical association with the component that created it - the parent container.
-This hierarchy defines a sequence of nested search contexts, each represented by a page component, with the parent page as the outermost search context.
+This hierarchy defines a sequence of nested search contexts, each represented by a page component or frame, with the parent page as the outermost search context.

 For scenarios with collections of the same component, **Selenium Foundation** provides the ability to aggregate these as either ordered lists or keyed maps. **Selenium Foundation** component collections employ a lazy-initialization strategy, allocating slots for the items in the collection, but deferring instantiation of the components themselves until they're accessed.
 More on this later.